What kind of printing service is Resolve Photo?

 We will quote you an attractive price for large projects.
 Let us know about your project, and we will work with you.

 On a specific type of paper (Ilford Smooth Pearl), we do offer a bulk pricing model based on the linear feet of printed material.
-You need to order a minimum of 25 prints to qualify.
+You need to order a minimum of 25 same-sized prints to qualify.
 Also you must either print full bleed photos on our 17″, 24″ or 24″ rolls, or do all final trimming yourself.
 Ilford Pearl is a good looking, robust photo paper, and if we can automate your bulk print order then we pass the savings on to you.

 Do you have discounts for students?